AlineAbboud/FedPSO_MLP/README.md

 # Citation
 If you find our work useful in your research, please cite:

-Aline Abbouda, Mohamed-el-Amine Brahmiab, Rocks Mazraania, Abdelhafid Abouaissac and Ahmad Shahin <b>A Hybrid Aggregation Approach for Federated Learning to Improve Energy Consumption in Smart Buildings</b>, 2022.
+Aline Abbouda, Mohamed-el-Amine Brahmiab, Rocks Mazraania, Abdelhafid Abouaissac and Ahmad Shahin, <b>"A Hybrid Aggregation Approach for Federated Learning to Improve Energy Consumption in Smart Buildings"</b>, 2022.